Why selling the family home makes more sense now than ever

 What’s more, after the social isolation many felt during COVID, more and more people are seeking a community with like-minded neighbours where they can do as much or as little as they choose.

-And those who subsequently choose to move into community living under the land-lease model, such as an Ingenia Lifestyle community, can keep more of that money in the bank.
+And those who subsequently choose to move into an over 55s community living under the land-lease model, such as an Ingenia community, can keep more of that money in the bank.

 That’s because Ingenia Lifestyle residents own their houses, but rent the land on which they sit.
 As a result, the initial purchase price is much lower than in comparable homes elsewhere.
 And many residents can access government rental assistance to offset the cost of renting the land.